bluzelle/blzpy/UAT.md

 ### User Acceptance Testing

-The following guide describe setting up the project and running an example code and tests in an Ubuntu 18.04 machine.
+The following guide describes setting up the project and running an example code and tests in an Ubuntu 18.04 machine.
 Once ssh'd into the machine:

 1. Ensure python3 and pip3 are installed: